kellyav/isat_2020/README.md

 - *Started learning Javascript*.
-Watched tutorials from class, and from Revature. https://app.revature.com/dCourseVideos/Introduction%20to%20Java-6 https://github.com/kellyav/javafiles
+Watched tutorials from class, and from Revature. https://app.revature.com/dCourseVideos/Introduction%20to%20Java-6

+https://github.com/kellyav/javafiles

 - Arabic to Roman repo: https://github.com/kellyav/arabic2roman

 I am now well versed in R, Matlab, Python and Javascript.
-I also use UiPath for another class.

 ### fizzbuzz_stuff folder
 includes my original two attempts to write a code to play the 'Fizzbuzz game' called fizzbuzz_simple.py and fizzbuzz_list.py, as well as a new code written using pytest and test driven development.